mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/Unit 1 Origin/thesun.md

 Remind students to connect their ideas to prior experience or observations.

+It looks like lava.
+It has flames shooting out of it .
+There’re explosions in it.
+Some parts are darker than others.
+It seems to have gas in it.

 -->
 ## Engage: Observing the Sun

 - We’ll watch NASA telescope footage of the Sun.
 - As you watch, write down any new observations you notice.

-**Sample observations:**
-- “It looks like lava.”
-- “There are flames and explosions.”
-- “Some parts are darker than others.”

 ---